LukePhong/SOV-CAD/README.md

 # SOV-CAD

-The official implementation of SOV-CAD: Stepwise Orthographic Views Guided CAD Modeling Sequence Reconstruction via Offline Reinforcement Learning.
+The official implementation of SOV-CAD: Stepwise Orthographic Views Guided CAD Modeling Sequence Reconstruction.

 The code is for paper review only.